 Between Somewhere and Nowhere

-Suggestions of structural form provide an important architecture in the work, both visually and metaphorically.
-They become reference points for our entry into, and partial orientation of the image, protruding from distended frontiers of encroaching abstraction.
+Suggestions of structural form provide an important architecture in Patrick’s work, both visually and metaphorically.
+They become reference points for our entry into, and partial orientation of her paintings, protruding from distended frontiers of abstraction.
 But their indeterminacy leaves them shrouded in mystery.
 They may seem domestic or industrial, functional or abandoned, large or small, familiar or unfamiliar.
 At times they may seem a confusing mixture of these things.
 Their ambiguity is a reflection of the working conditions Patrick creates for herself.
-Meticulously sourced from sprawling internet searches, imagery is selected for its ability to trigger uncanny memories for her.
-They become tantalising fragments of maps to unfindable places.
-Catalysts to the unknowable.
+Meticulously sourced from sprawling internet searches, imagery is selected for its ability to rouse within her faint embers of memory.
+For her, they should feel like tantalising fragments of maps to unfindable places, futile attempts to know the unknowable.
+But they may not always be real memories.
+It’s no surprise that after a career of over twenty years, the boundaries between real and constructed memories become blurred – something Patrick is acutely aware of: “In a media-saturated world it can be easy to encounter uncanny memory triggers that you can’t fully locate and end up wondering if it’s even real.”
 It’s important the paintings derive from images she experiences in this disembodied way, rather than real places she’s physically been.
 The distance she’s able to maintain from the image allows her to, as she describes “enter the space in an imaginative and explorative way, as if for the first time.”
 That imaginative exploration is an intrinsic part of the making, in which she gives painterly shape, as well as temporal dimension to the found image.
 The alienation attached to that experience enables her to hold back in her description of it, to understand how to say just enough but not too much, maintaining the delicate balance between fluidity and solidity.
+But it also means she is always a stranger to the work she makes.
 Patrick links the significance of this process to her emigration from New Zealand to Britain as a young child, never again to return to the places she no longer fully remembers.
 The continuing sense of loss, dislocation and disorientation, finds expression here in her method, and is necessary for her in processing that form of trauma.

 If we are to understand the word medium as ‘a state between two points’, then the medium of paint in these works is precisely that; in a persistent state of flickering between-ness.
 These are pictures that exist at the very brink between somewhere and nowhere.
 Between someone and no one.